cryobry/installjrmc/README.md

 `installJRMC [--option [ARGUMENT]]`

-Running `installJRMC` without any options will install the latest version of JRiver Media Center from the official JRiver repository (Ubuntu/Debian) or my [unofficial repository](https://repos.bryanroessler.com/jriver/) (Fedora/CentOS) using the system package manager (`--install repo`).
+Running `installJRMC` without any options will install the latest version of JRiver Media Center (MC) from the official JRiver repository (Ubuntu/Debian) or my [unofficial repository](https://repos.bryanroessler.com/jriver/) (Fedora/CentOS) using the system package manager (`--install repo`).
 If any other option is specified, then the default install method (i.e. `--install repo` or `--install local`) will need to be explicitly specified.
 This makes it possible to install services and containers independent of MC.

-**Note**: As of v1.0b14 major version library migrations are performed if the destination config directory `$HOME/.jriver/Media Center XX` is missing for major release `XX`.
-However, it is still a good idea to create a manual library backup before migrating major versions.

 ## Options